-The router is installed in the room where the xDSL/Cable modem (typically supplied by your ISP "Internet Service Provider") is located in order to physically connect an Ethernet cable (also called network cable) from the router WAN port to the modem network port which connects to the Internet.
-Wireless signals from the router are broadcasted to allow wireless clients such as laptops with wireless capability to discover and connect to the router providing wireless access to the local network and the Internet.
-In addition, a USB printer is connected to the USB 2.0 port located on the front of the router, allowing any wired or wireless computer connected to the this network centralized access to the printer through the use of the included software utility.
+The router is installed near the modem (typically supplied by your ISP "Internet Service Provider") and physically connected to it from the router's WAN port to the modem's network port which connects to the Internet.
+Wireless signals from the router are broadcasted to wireless clients such as laptops (with wireless capability) thereby providing Internet access.